Natural Sciences Department

 - evaluate scientific literature;

-- implement a perspective of scientific investigation based on a supernatural creation of all things in six literal days approximately 6,000 years ago by the God of the Bible; and
+- evaluate scientific investigation based on a supernatural creation of all things in six literal days approximately 6,000 years ago by the God of the Bible; and

 - articulate ethical standards based on a biblical foundation.